WebKit/Documentation/docs/Other/WebKit Contributor Meetings/WebKit Contributor Meeting 2022.md

 - Goal is to use IOKit blocking
 - implication for clients who use injected bundles
 - if you turn on IOKit blocking, all that code is affected
-- trying to reducde and remove injected bundle code
+- trying to reduce and remove injected bundle code
 - pdfs -  we rely on PDF kit now, but might try something else
 - image decoding - risky so run in the webprocess
 - need to make sure that hardware image decoders work
 - but we've turned them off for now, even though they are more performant
-- testing - see if there's an impace on our benchmarks
+- testing - see if there's an impact on our benchmarks
 - don't ship a regression in motion Mark
-- we have to find optimizations to make up for our slowdown becaus eof the IPC
+- we have to find optimizations to make up for our slowdown because of the IPC
 - We also have layout tests
 - with UISide compositing, this can get tricky
 - the mac will tell us if things are getting blocked by IOKit
-- layout test bot, running very early UISide compositiing code
+- layout test bot, running very early UISide compositing code
 - lots of crashes currently
 - all the impacts of turning this on
 - how can you test this